lacework/terraform-provisioning/azure/AZURE_CLOUD_SHELL.md

 # Azure Cloud Shell
 The Azure Cloud Shell is an embedded terminal/command-line interface that can be used within the Azure Portal.
-Cloud Shell automatically authenticates you with Azure AD and comes with tools like the Azure CLI and Terraform pre-installed to manage and automate your Azure environment.
+This shell automatically authenticates you with Azure AD and comes with tools like the Azure CLI and Terraform pre-installed to manage and automate your Azure environment.

 These instructions will show you how to get up-and-running with Lacework, Terraform and the Azure Cloud Shell.
-The only requirement we need is that your [Azure User](https://cloud.google.com/iam/docs/service-accounts) has the following permissions:
+The only requirement we need is that your [Azure User](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory) has the following permissions:
 - **Global Administrator** privileges in Active Directory
 - **Owner Role** at the Subscription level